drand/website/docs/blog/2023-03-28-timelock-on-fastnet.md

     - Conferences and Events
 ---

-The drand team has been busy during the past year working on a very exciting problem: **Timelock Encryption**.
+The drand team has been busy during the past year working on delivering an exciting new feature: **Timelock Encryption**.
 Timelock encryption enables you to encrypt a message that cannot be decrypted by anyone until a specified time in the future.

 You might have heard about it from us already, since we were proud to present not just one, but three new open-source projects in August 2022 bringing a new very exciting feature called “timelock encryption” to our drand testnet!

-Well, wait no more: we have now finally reached “General Availability” and our *audited* Timelock Encryption scheme is **now compatible with the drand mainnet**, namely the newly launched `fastnet` network which we’ll discuss at the end of this post.
+Well, wait no more: we have now finally reached “General Availability” and our *audited* Timelock Encryption scheme is **now compatible with the drand mainnet**, thanks to our newly launched `fastnet` network which we’ll discuss quickly in this post as well.

-Thanks to the team's work, you can now use these features in three different ways:
+Thanks to the team's work, you can now use these features in many ways:

-- `tlock`, a [Go library doing Timelock encryption](https://github.com/drand/tlock/) by relying on drand’s beacon signatures, along with `tle` - a CLI tool allowing you to use timelock encryption just like you would use `gpg` or `age`.
+- [Our Timevault web-demo](https://timevault.drand.love/) using `tlock-js` to perform timelock encryption easily in your browser, locally.- `tlock`, a [Go library doing Timelock encryption](https://github.com/drand/tlock/) by relying on drand’s beacon signatures, along with `tle` - a CLI tool allowing you to use timelock encryption just like you would use `gpg` or `age`.
 - `tlock-js`, a [TS library doing the same](https://github.com/drand/tlock-js/) for your browser apps.
-- [https://timevault.drand.love/](https://timevault.drand.love/), a web-app demo using `tlock-js` to perform timelock encryption easily in your browser, locally.
+- Using the unchained drand beacons from our new `fastnet` network: https://api.drand.sh/dbd506d6ef76e5f386f41c651dcb808c5bcbd75471cc4eafa3f4df7ad4e4c493/public/latest

 These were already [presented at DEF CON](https://www.youtube.com/watch?t=1652&v=IW7sdSd2wOQ&feature=youtu.be) when we launched them on our testnet.
 Check the talk if you want more details about possible applications and the history behind Timelock Encryption.